syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 {% endhighlight %}

-### Applying themes without resource dictionaries

-As an alternative approach to the above methods, it is also possible to customize the appearance of the controls without merging the theme resource and control style resource dictionaries in application resources.

-In the following example, the UI elements of SfTextInputLayout are customized by merging the resource with key 'SfTextInputLayoutTheme' and the values set to the required keys in the next line.
-Similar to this, you can customize the appearance of other controls by merging the resource with the "ControlName" + "Theme" key name and setting values to the required keys of the control in the next line.
+## Creating your own theme

-You can find the keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).
+As an alternative approach to the above methods, it is also possible to create your very own theme.
+For this, first you need to merge the unique key for each controls.
+This key name should be "ControlName" + "Theme" e.g. SfChartTheme, SfTextInputLayoutTheme.
+You can find this key for each control in this [link](https://help.syncfusion.com/xamarin/themes/keys).
+Once it is done, you need to merge the required resources with the keys.
+You can find these keys and the elements to which they are mapped for all the controls in this [link](https://help.syncfusion.com/xamarin/themes/keys).

+Using this approach, you can create your own theme for all the controls or only the specifc controls which are needed.

 {% highlight xaml %}